Marker Logo

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical year for this entry is 600 BCE.

 Location.
 40° 48.207′ N, 73° 57.776′ W. Marker is in Manhattan, New York, in New York County.
 It is in Morningside Heights.
-Marker can be reached from the intersection of Amsterdam Avenue and West 111th Street, on the right when traveling north.
+It can be reached from the intersection of Amsterdam Avenue and West 111th Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 1047 Amsterdam Ave, New York NY 10025, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Goya (a few steps from this marker); Peace Fountain (within shouting distance of this marker); The Cathedral Church of St. John the Divine (about 300 feet away, measured in a direct line); Morningside Heights Historic District (about 300 feet away); Minerva Bernardino Greenstreet (about 400 feet away); Site of St. Luke's Hospital (about 600 feet away); Anibal Aviles Playground (approx. 0.2 miles away); John Dewey (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Goya (a few steps from this marker); Peace Fountain (within shouting distance of this marker); The Cathedral Church of St. John the Divine (about 300 feet away, measured in a direct line); Morningside Heights Historic District (about 300 feet away); Minerva Bernardino Greenstreet (about 400 feet away); Site of St. Luke's Hospital (about 600 feet away); Anibal Aviles Playground (approx. 0.2 miles away); John Dewey (approx. 0.2 miles away).
 Touch for a list and map of all markers in Manhattan.

 Paid Advertisement